- Verdiepende minor

 Crime might seem like an easy concept to grasp (e.g. murder), but many phenomena are in the twilight zone between the legal and the illegal (e.g. ecological damage).
 Some harmless acts are criminalized, other acts are ‘awful but lawful’.
 This broadening minor introduces students to different perspectives on crime, criminalization and victimization.
 The course offers tools for a critical understanding of a diverse range of crimes, their causes, and their offenders and victims.
 In addition to understanding crime, the minor explores a variety of approaches to respond to crime, ranging from criminal law to social prevention.
 Students will be introduced to the core concepts, theories and methods of criminology, to the basics of crime control and prevention and to current issues in the field of crime and justice.

-Contemporary developments in criminology and in criminal justice and social policies run as a thread through this minor.
-Given that much of the developments in contemporary crime are inherently global, we pay attention to elements of globalization in view of criminalization, aetiology and approaches to crime, while at the same time not losing track of local particularities of it.
-Think for instance of topics such as drug trafficking, human smuggling and (irregular) migration, dumping of waste, cybercrime and terrorism.
+Contemporary developments in criminology and current issues in crime, criminal justice and crime policies run as a thread through this minor.
+Given that many developments in contemporary crime are inherently global, we pay attention to the role of globalization in criminalization, causes and approaches to crime, while at the same time not losing track of local particularities.
+Think for instance of topics such as organized drugs trade and the role of the Port of Rotterdam, dumping of waste and the role of global inequalities, and cybercrime and terrorism.

-- Apply the key criminological theories to specific criminological phenomena and issues.
+7. Apply the key criminological theories to specific criminological phenomena and current issues

-Students are required to have sufficient command of the English language because the lectures, readings and assessment are in English.
+Students are required to have sufficient command of the English language because all lectures, readings and assessment (written assignments, oral presentation and written exams) are in English.